 - Register Your Car’s Address

 Many homeowners often update their bank account when they move to a new address, but they fail to update their car details.
 To avoid problems down the road, it’s advisable you update your address on your driving license, and auto insurance.
 Remember, most insurance policies are based on a driver’s location and vary interstate.
 If you fail to notify an insurer of your new address, they may refuse to pay a future claim.

 - Take a Final Meter Reading

 Avoid expensive bills and remember to take a final reading of your water, gas and electricity meter at your old home.
 You should also notify the suppliers once you have done so, which will prevent you from being billed for the new property owner’s utilities.

 It’s important you change or cancel any bills ahead of a big move.
 While some TV and utility packages can move with you to your new address, it is important to change or cancel any bills before you relocate.
 Inform a supplier of the day you plan to leave the property, so they will not charge you for a package once you have moved home.

 - Finish Your Freezer Food

 Your plan for moving day is probably to pack up everything and leave, but you probably won’t want to take your freezer food with you.
 Don’t lose out on the food inside your freezer and aim to use as much as possible in the weeks leading up to the moving day.
+This will also reduce the things that you or your mover, like ADtmoving, will have to pack and make the process easy for you.
 If you have any food leftover, you could give it to a neighbor.
 Alternatively, ask a friend if they will store the frozen food in their freezer until your appliances have been installed in your new home.